RocketPy-Team/RocketPy/docs/development/first_pr.rst

 Currently, our CI pipeline runs the following checks:

 * **Linting**: we run `flake8`, `pylint`, `black` and `isort` on top of your latest commit in order to check for code style issues.
-To understand more about these tools, please read ...
+To understand more about these tools, please read the :doc:`/development/pro_tips` section.
 * **Testing**: we run the tests defined in the `tests` folder to make sure your changes do not break any existing functionality.
-The tests will be executed 6 times, each time with a different Python version (the oldest and newest supported version) and with three different operating systems (Windows, Linux and MacOS).
+The tests will be executed 6 times, each time with a different Python version (the oldest and newest supported versions) and with three different operating systems (Windows, Linux and MacOS).
-* **Coverage**: based on the tests results, we also check the code coverage.
+* **Coverage**: based on the tests results, we also check the code coverage results from our test suite.
 There is an automation to check if the code coverage increased or decreased with your PR.
-It also points
+It also points to potential introduced lines of code that should be tested.

 Once you open your PR or commit and push to your branch, the CI will be initialized.
 Please correct any issues that may arise from the CI checks.